September in the Grand Canyon

 recommended wildland trips in september

-Kanab Creek Adventure: Similar difficulty level but more remote the New Hance Loop, our backpacking trip along Kanab Creek is one of the most remote we offer in the park.
-Hike deep into a side canyon on this seven day adventure and explore ancient pictographs, the mighty Colorado river, and desert oases with water and shade.
+Kanab Creek Adventure: Similar difficulty level but more remote than the New Hance Loop, our backpacking trip along Kanab Creek is one of the most remote we offer in the park.
+Hike deep into a side canyon on this seven-day adventure and explore ancient pictographs, the mighty Colorado River, and desert oases with water and shade.
 You’ll even spend some time at Whispering Falls and hike through Jump Up Slot Canyon on this trip, so if you were looking to experience part of the canyon few others do, this is the trip for you.

-Grand Canyon Basecamp Tour: If you’re looking to enjoy hiking and camping in the Grand Canyon but not sure you want to get into the back country, this base camp trip on the rim is for you.
-Enjoy 4 days of camping in the pleasant temperatures on the rim and embarking on distinct hikes each day of your trip.
-With meals, local transportation, and much of your gear included, this all inclusive adventure is not to be missed in September.
+Grand Canyon Basecamp Tour: If you’re looking to enjoy hiking and camping in the Grand Canyon but are not sure you want to get into the backcountry, this base camp trip on the rim is for you.
+Enjoy 4 days of camping in the pleasant temperatures on the rim and embark on distinct hikes each day of your trip.
+With meals, local transportation, and much of your gear included, this all-inclusive adventure is not to be missed in September.

-Best of Northern Arizona Tour: Experience the best the northern Arizona has to offer on this 6 day inn based tour that will take you to the South Rim, the North Rim, and Sedona.
+Best of Northern Arizona Tour: Experience the best northern Arizona has to offer on this 6-day inn-based tour that will take you to the South Rim, the North Rim, and Sedona.
 Enjoy the comforts of national park lodges and premier dining each night, while exploring the scenery on handpicked hikes each day.
-All inclusive with the maximum group size of nine, you won’t want to miss out on this fantastic hiking tour.
+All-inclusive with a maximum group size of nine, you won’t want to miss out on this fantastic hiking tour.